-Upon completion of this course, students will be familiar with strategies to deliver public procurement and the opportunities to SMEs and customer value, Social Procurement and Public procurement of Innovation.
+Upon completion of this course, students will be familiar with quality management and strategic procurement.

 Public procurement is acknowledged as a potential strategic tool of economic policy for national governments and may contribute to several policy areas.
 Especially during downturns, public demand plays an important role in supplementing slowing demand from the private sector and in supporting economic growth at the regional level.
 In many countries SMEs represent a sizable share of the economy, thus, by contracting with SMEs, governments contribute to job creation and economic development.
 The crucial role of public procurement in supporting the development of SMEs is stressed by the United Nations Industrial Development Organization, and, in Europe, by the Single Market Act IP/11/469.